cashewe/llun/README.md

 ```
 pip install llun
 ```

+For users looking to utilise the MCP tool, a separate install of `llun-mcp` is required, which can be done via either of the above methods by simply replacing `llun` with `llun-mcp`.

 to check installation has worked, run `llun` in the command line to view the help menu for the application.